-If you are wanting to cook the dish and then freeze the left overs you can do that too.
+If you are wanting to cook the dish and then freeze the leftovers you can do that too.
 Let the casserole cool completely then place the baking dish in the freezer for 3-4 hours.
-Once it is fully frozen remove the casserole from the baking dish as a whole and put into a freezer bag.
-Zip the freezer bag closed and then store in the freezer.
+Once it is fully frozen remove the casserole from the baking dish as a whole and put it into a freezer bag.
+Zip the freezer bag closed and then store it in the freezer.

 When you want to cook it from a frozen state you can do that one of 2 ways.
 Remove the casserole from the freezer the night before and let it thaw then bake for 30 minutes or so until it is warmed completely.
 If you are cooking it right from the freezer bake at 350 for 1 – 1.5 hours until warmed all the way thru.